pckilgore/roll-it/README.md

 # roll-it

+Keep your AWS Credentials fresh 🍊.

-Programmatically roll your AWS IAM access keys.
+Programmatically roll your AWS IAM access keys with rollit.

 Detects your current credential chain and attempts to match it to a credentials file.